<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 Kaplan also provides free practice questions and tests, as does McGraw-Hill.

-If you are searching the internet for other free sample questions, make sure that the sites you are using have been updated relatively recently.
-The GRE test makers revise the test periodically, so an older site may have outdated information on the types of questions you will encounter.
+If you're searching the internet for other free sample questions, make sure that the sites you're using have been updated relatively recently.
+The GRE test makers revise the test periodically, so an older site may have outdated information on the types of questions you'll encounter.

 Sentence completion sample: C and D.